y2s82/goblin_camp/Goblin Camp/Readme.txt

 Also I’ve given many creatures their own factions, so you won’t see bees, giants and wolves living in harmony anymore.

+Another fairly major change was how mod information is loaded.
+Now creatures/items/construction/etc can be overwritten by mods just by defining an entity with the same name as an existing one.
+No more mods that need to change core .dats!

 *Creatures items are now transferred to the player faction on death, so that you can stockpile the clubs kobolds drop for example
 *Content fixed